garjust/chessv2/src/chess/README.md

 - Decrease weight of moves to squares attacked by pawns
 - King pinned to square being castled through is now a legal move again in kingMoves of piece-movement-control.ts

+- Bug castling when the castled rook creates a pin on the opponent king

+- Make engine api worker and replace other workers